Cleaning Indoor/Outdoor Carpeting

 The benefit to you is that you can use almost anything to clean indoor/outdoor carpets without fading them.
 (Don’t use oily materials like mineral spirits, though, because of olefin’s attraction to oil.)

-You shouldn’t use harsh chemicals every time as it will break down almost any material eventually, especially some carpet backings.
-It’s good to know, however, that you can use harsher chemicals in case of stains.
+You shouldn’t use harsh chemicals every time as it will eventually break down almost any material, especially some carpet backings.
+It’s good to know, however, that you can use harsher chemicals in the case of stains.